 WWII Weekend 2025

-As is often the case with airshows, the weather threatened the airshow part of the weekend all three days of the show, but after a heavy burst of rain Saturday afternoon, the skies mostly cleared and the rare iron at the show took to the skies.
-Also present was one of only two flying Boeing B-29 Superfortress bombers, the beautiful “Doc,” two C-47s, an FG-1 Corsair (the Goodyear-built version), an F4F Wildcat, an AD-5 Skyraider, an AB2C Helldiver, a B-25J Mitchell “Panchito,” a replica A6M Zero, and a P-51D Mustang “Red Nose.”
+As is often the case with airshows, the weather threatened almost all three days of the show, but after a heavy burst of rain Saturday afternoon, the skies mostly cleared, giving the rare iron at the show the chance to finally take to the skies.
+While all eyes were on the three newcomers to the show, there was a wide array of other equally impressive vintage flying machines on hand.
+Amongst those was was one of only two flying Boeing B-29 Superfortress bombers in the world, the beautiful “Doc,” two C-47s, an FG-1D Corsair, an F4F Wildcat, an AD-5 Skyraider, an SB2C Helldiver, the B-25J Mitchell “Panchito,” a replica A6M Zero, and the P-51D Mustang “Red Nose.”
 It was a lovely assemblage of vintage aircraft from a time when technology, aviation or otherwise, seemed to still have a soul.

 Next